jpbianchi/portfolio/ANALYTICS_ENGINEERING/DBT/greenery/README.md

 # ANALYTICS ENGINEERING

-This project uses DBT to analyse the performance of the Greenery website using their Snowflake database.
+This project uses DBT to analyse the performance of the Greenery website using their Snowflake database and deploys the dashboard on SigmaComputing.

 Technologies used:
 - DBT (models, macros, ninjas, exposures, snapshots)
 - Snowflake
-- Sigmacomputing (dashboard)
+- Sigmacomputing (dashboard, deployment)

 ## Greenery database structure